 Step 2.
 Place pieces of chicken on a plate or cutting board and put them in the freezer for about 1 hour.
 Prepare your cutting station during this time.

 Step 3.
-If you’re using an oven, remove the racks, turn it on and set it to the 160 degrees (or the lowest possible setting).
+If you’re using an oven, remove the racks, turn it on and set it to 160 degrees (or the lowest possible setting, no less than 160 degrees).
 If you’re using a dehydrator (which is recommended), then you don’t have to prepare anything.

 Step 4.
 Remove chicken from freezer.
 Chicken should be hard but not frozen solid.
 This makes it much easier to work with.